Non-disclosure & non-competes

 Information commonly protected by NDAs might include a drawing or a plan for a new product, client information, sales and marketing plans, or an industrialized process.

-Using a non-disclosure agreement means your information will remain a secret, and if not, you’ll have the right to take legal action and might even be able to sue for damages if your contract lawyer helped you draft it right.
+Using a non-disclosure agreement means your information will remain a secret, and if not, you’ll have the right to take legal action and might even be able to sue for damages if your contract lawyer helped you secure your rights.

 Whether this is your first land use issue or most recent, our office has helped people and businesses alike.

-Each day, I set aside one hour for a free strategy session for new clients.
+Each week, I set aside one hour for a strategy session for new clients.

 Book yours before it’s gone.